shivakasula48/FILE-INTEGRITY-CHECKER/README.md

 * os : For interacting with the file system (also part of the standard library).

+* time: For implementing periodic file integrity checks (also part of the standard library).

 # Tools Installed

 To set up and execute the project, the following were installed: